-- 3 weeks before classes end, student submits first draft to reviewer - - 1 week before classes end, reviewer returns to student for final revisions - Last week of classes, student submits final version and Capstone signature page to reviewer for grading - POSTER DAY (always on reading day) student must have poster, final e-copy of capstone and signed rubric and signature page ready to submit to the MPH Program Coordinator (Mumbi Okundaye).
+- 4 weeks before classes end, student submits first draft to reviewer; - 1 week before classes end, reviewer returns final editing recommendations to student for final revisions: - Last week of classes, student submits final version and Capstone signature page to reviewer for grading; - Three days prior to e-Poster session, student must have poster, final e-copy of capstone and signed rubric and signature page ready to submit to the MPH Program Coordinator (Mumbi Okundaye).
 The rubric and signature pages indicate to the College that all requirements have been met and the student is cleared for graduation. - Please note: a final electronic version must also be submitted to the reviewer upon completion of all revisions.